 - Some cancer screening programmes.

 Complications that are not managed by your HIV clinic might involve services that have less experience with HIV.
 This is an aspect of life that will become increasingly important as routine HIV care gets easier to manage.
 On the other hand, it will remain just as essential for your HIV doctor to be involved in any HIV-related complications.

 Ageing is easier with some planning!
 You can take an active role in staying well.

 - Just as for HIV negative people, this includes staying physically active, eating a healthy diet, not smoking, moderate use of alcohol, and keeping mentally active.

 - As you get older, your goals are likely to change.
 Physically you might find less stressful exercises more fulfilling.
 You might prefer socialising in bars that are less crowded and noisy.
 These are all important qualities of life.

-- New interests will become more important and have a different quality compared to some of things you did when you were younger.
+- New interests will become more important and have a different quality compared to some of the things you did when you were younger.

 - Finding something to make each day important and having goals for the short, medium and long-term can help.

-Daily life can easily become more sedentary and less active: spending more hours on a computer or watching TV.
+Daily life can easily become more sedentary and less active by spending more time on a computer or watching TV.
 Unless you stay active, your strength, agility and endurance will reduce.

 Ageing is associated with poorer physical health.
 Find time to keep your body active.

 - Walking is the easiest exercise.
 It gives you time to breathe deeply, think about life, see your surroundings and enjoy the seasons.

 - Most gyms usually include free initial training and a wide range of classes: yoga, dance, swimming, boxing.

-- TIt is always advised to talk to your doctor or take medical advice before starting any new exercise programme.
+- Always talk to your doctor or take medical advice before starting any new exercise programme.